Zhuge Liang's Northern Expeditions: Fourth expedition

-In 230, during the Ziwu Campaign Shu forces led by Wei Yan defeated Wei forces under Fei Yao and Guo Huai at Yangxi (陽谿; southwest of present-day Wushan County, Gansu).

 In 231, Zhuge Liang launched the fourth Northern Expedition and attacked Mount Qi again.
 He used the wooden ox, a mechanical device he invented, to transport food supplies to the frontline.
 The Shu forces attacked Tianshui Commandery and surrounded Mount Qi, which was defended by the Wei officers Jia Si (賈嗣) and Wei Ping (魏平).
 At Mount Qi, Zhuge Liang managed to convince Kebineng, a Xianbei tribal leader, to support Shu in the war against Wei.
 Kebineng went to Beidi Commandery and rallied the locals to support Shu.

 At the time, as Cao Zhen, the Wei grand marshal, was ill, the Wei emperor Cao Rui ordered the general Sima Yi to move to Chang'an to supervise the Wei defences in the Guanzhong region against the Shu invasion.
 After making preparations for battle, Sima Yi, with Zhang He, Fei Yao, Dai Ling (戴陵) and Guo Huai serving as his subordinates, led Wei forces to Yumi County (隃麋縣; east of present-day Qianyang County, Shaanxi) and stationed there.
 He then left Fei Yao and Dai Ling with 4,000 troops to guard Shanggui County (上邽縣; in present-day Tianshui, Gansu), while he led the others to Mount Qi to help Jia Si and Wei Ping.

 When Zhuge Liang learnt of the Wei forces' approach, he split his forces into two groups – one group to remain at Mount Qi while he led the other group to attack Shanggui County.
 He defeated Guo Huai, Fei Yao and Dai Ling in battle and ordered his troops to collect the harvest in Shanggui County.
 In response, Sima Yi turned back from Mount Qi, headed to Shanggui County, and reached there within two days.
 By then, Zhuge Liang and his men had finished harvesting the wheat and were preparing to leave.
 Zhuge Liang encountered Sima Yi at Hanyang (漢陽) to the east of Shanggui County, but they did not engage in battle: Zhuge Liang ordered his troops to make use of the terrain and get into defensive positions; Sima Yi ordered his troops to get into formation, while sending Niu Jin to lead a lightly armed cavalry detachment to Mount Qi.
 The stand off ended when Zhuge Liang and the Shu forces retreated to Lucheng (鹵城), took control of the hills in the north and south, and used the river as a natural barrier.